blackspider-ops/gdg-website/README.md

 # Step 3: Install the necessary dependencies.
 npm i

+# Step 4: Set up environment variables
+cp .env.example .env
+# Edit .env with your Supabase credentials

+# Step 5: Set up the database (see scripts/setup-database.md for details)
+supabase db reset

-# Step 4: Start the development server with auto-reloading and an instant preview.
+# Step 6: Start the development server with auto-reloading and an instant preview.
 npm run dev
 ```